Logo Voyage

 For other places with the same name, see Lismore (disambiguation).

 Lismore is a village in County Waterford in Ireland.
 It's on the banks of the River Blackwater in the northwest corner of the county, near the boundaries with Cork and Tipperary.
 It's a small place, with a population in 2022 of 1350, yet has a graceful castle, gardens and cathedral.
 Several mansions and gardens open to the public are dotted around the countryside between Lismore and the even smaller village of Cappoquin.
-There are also active monasteries and convents, though only one can be visited.
+There are also active monasteries and convents, though none can be visited.

 Understand